EG Group: TDR Capital and international expansion (2015–2023)

 In October 2015, TDR Capital purchased a minority stake in Euro Garages.
+In the same month, the group announced a partnership with Mother Hubbard's Fish and Chips, opening a location on Preston New Road, Blackburn.

 In February 2016, Euro Garages formed a franchise partnership with KFC.

 In October 2016, Euro Garages merged with TDR Capital's European Forecourt Retail group (EFR), to create Intervias Group, a new group comprising 1,450 locations, with a presence in the UK, France, the Netherlands, Belgium and Luxembourg.

 In January 2017, Intervias Group began a trial to roll-out Sainsbury's Local to forecourts in the UK, though these were unsuccessful and were changed to Spar.
 The group would later collaborate with Sainsbury's again to create Sainsbury's on the Go, though this concept was discontinued later on as well.

 In February 2017, Intervias Group purchased 78 UK properties from Kout Food Group, this including all 70 Little Chef sites (some with attached Burger King and Subway franchises) and eight standalone Burger King sites for £16 million.
 The group would then transform the Little Chef sites into franchise partners by October 2018.
 The group founded EG Diner as a stopgap in January 2018, when its licence to use the Little Chef name expired, ending the Little Chef brand after almost 60 years.

 In August 2017, EG Group opened its first hotel site, a former Travelodge hotel site in Monmouth, Wales, reopening it as Raglan Lodge.
 Another former Travelodge hotel site location at Rivington Services was acquired and reopened as Rivington Lodge.

 In November 2017, the business secured approximately 1,000 petrol stations from Esso in Germany, which would be transferred and integrated into the existing network by October 2018.